 Streaming Engine Quick Start

-This walkthrough demonstrates how to stand up a simple streaming pipeline that ingests events from Kafka, applies a Fluxion Core aggregation, and delivers the results to an HTTP endpoint.
+This walkthrough demonstrates how to stand up a simple streaming pipeline that ingests events from Kafka, applies a SrotaX Core aggregation, and delivers the results to an HTTP endpoint.

 Prerequisites